RyanFleck/Manuals/content/languages/clj.md

 > what she wants.
 The program is then terminated, and the programmer
 > goes back to editing the program further.
 This cycle is repeated over
 > and over until the program behavior conforms to what the programmer
 > desires.
+>
-Using CIDER's interactive programming environment, a
+> Using CIDER's interactive programming environment, a programmer works
-> programmer works in a very dynamic and incremental manner.
-Instead of
+> in a very dynamic and incremental manner.
+Instead of repeatedly
-> repeatedly editing, compiling, and restarting an application, the
+> editing, compiling, and restarting an application, the programmer
-> programmer starts the application once and then adds and updates
+> starts the application once and then adds and updates individual
-> individual Clojure definitions as the program continues to run.[^fn:13]
+> Clojure definitions as the program continues to run.[^fn:13]

-It looks like this when run:
+It looks like this when run - the explanation given below is a great introduction to much of the built-in functionality made available to the user.

 ```nil
 ;; Connected to nREPL server - nrepl://localhost:36099